top of page

 In 1992 Professor Sun Myint led the team from Clatterbridge and started the first facility in the UK.
 Clatterbridge Centre for Oncology* is now the leading international centre for Papillon treatment.
 Clatterbridge Centre now trains consultants, physicists, radiographers and surgeons from other hospitals who are looking to offer Papillon treatment.

-Papillon has become standard treatment for early smaller tumours (less than 3cm) in patients who are not suitable for surgery.
-However, for more advanced tumours, the accepted standard of care is surgery.
-If the patient is not suitable for surgery, there is a need to start with external beam radiotherapy to shrink the tumour.
-If there is a good response with significant shrinkage of the tumour, then Papillon treatment can be considered.
-Currently, research is being done to establish the safety and outcomes of this approach to treating rectal cancer.
+Papillon has become a standard treatment for early smaller tumours (less than 3cm) and advanced tumours in patients who are not suitable for surgery and who refuse surgery.
+If the tumour is more than 3cm there is a need to start with external beam radiotherapy to shrink the tumour.
+If there is a good response with significant shrinkage (less than 3 cm ) then, Papillon treatment can be considered. [ see NICE guidance link].

 SideOn (002).jpg